Personal Loans

 Frequently asked questions

 When you apply, tell the lender you have a co-applicant.
 This is usually a box to check when you apply online.
-The lender will verify both people’s identity and income, and will check both people’s credit.
+It only takes a few minutes to fill out an online loan application.
+The lender will verify both people’s identities and income and will check both people’s credit.